prezeswastaken/wheel-wallet/README.md

     composer install --ignore-platform-reqs
 ```
 - run `./vendor/bin/sail up -d`
-- now install npm dependencies **INSIDE** of created docker container.
+- now install composer dependencies **INSIDE** of created docker container.
 To do this, run `./vendor/bin/sail composer install`
 - now you can check if the api is up by accessing localhost/api/hello route.
 If you get json response, congratulations!
 You have now successully run **Wheel Wallet** backend server!
 ## 2. Great!
 Now you have to run frontend.
 To do this:
 - run `cd frontend-wheel-wallet`